Top 200 largest yachts

 Luna was built for Roman Abramovich as an upgraded replacement for his former exploration yacht Le Grand Bleu (No 23 in this list), always a favourite among his many yachts.
 Luna, ice classed and built to the highest possible standards.
 Diesel-electric powered, she has two helipads, one forward and one aft, and the ability to stow a helicopter below decks for transit.
 Her tenders are stored in two garages in the stern that open through shell doors on each side of the hull.
 She was delivered in June 2010 and is available for select charter.

-Thought to be a gift from Stavros Niarchos to King Fahd of Saudi Arabia, this yacht has now been renamed Issham Al Baher _following the launch of _Al Salamah in 1999.
+Thought to be a gift from Stavros Niarchos to King Fahd of Saudi Arabia, this yacht has now been renamed Navtilus following the launch of Al Salamah in 1999.
 Advanced in years, this one-time royal yacht has been passed one rung down the ladder of Saudi Arabian royal yacht ownership.
-However, it is possible that Issham al-Baher remains a state-funded vessel as the crossover between state and private funding among the Saudi royal family is unclear.

 It is said that the late Stavros Niarchos, the Greek-American shipping magnate, built Atlantis II to outdo his rival Aristotle Onassis in the yacht-owning stakes.
 Some 16.7 metres longer than Onassis’s Christina (now Christina O), Atlantis II was built by Hellenic Shipyards in Skaramanga, Greece, in 1981.
 She is, incidentally, the near-sistership of the former Saudi Arabian Royal Yacht Issham Al Baher, which was originally launched as Atlantis.
 Accommodating 25 guests in great comfort, Atlantis II boasts a helicopter, a hangar and a swimming pool with a rising floor that converts to a disco.
 Still owned by the Niarchos family, the yacht can usually be found moored at its berth in Monaco.